Super8Four/InfraLynx-R1/README.md

 ## Getting Started

-To get a local copy up and running, you have two primary options: using Docker/Docker Compose or performing a standard installation directly on your system.
+To get a local copy up and running, you have two primary options: using Docker/Docker Compose (recommended) or performing a standard installation directly on your system.

 ### Prerequisites